 • Abdominal bloating is present.

-• Most of the cases show good prognosis.
-Cholecystectomy is done.
+• The most of the cases show good prognosis.

 • Perforation of gallbladder due to repeated damage to the walls of the gallbladder as by infection.